Building a clean model tutorial

 [Adjusted visual attributes]

 Now we can group the shapes that are part of the same link with [Menu bar --> Edit --> Grouping/merging -> Group selected shapes].
 We end up with 7 shapes: the base of the robot (or base of the robot's hierarchy tree), and 6 mobile links.
-It is also important to correctly name your objects: you we do this with a double-click on the object name in the scene hierarchy.
-The base should always be the robot or model name, and the other objects should always contain the base object name, like: robot (base), robot_link1, robot_proximitySensor, etc. By defaut, shapes will be assigned to visibility layer 1, but can be changed in the object common properties.
+It is also important to correctly name your objects: you we do this with a double-click on the object alias in the scene hierarchy.
+By defaut, shapes will be assigned to visibility layer 1, but can be changed in the object common properties.
 By default, only visibility layers 1-8 are activated for the scene.
-We now have following (the model ResizableFloor_5_25 was temporarily made invisible in the model properties dialog):
+We now have following:

 [Individual elements compositn the robot]